-If you are using Internet Explorer 10, you might find some of the links I have used won't work properly unless you switch to 'Compatibility View' (in the Tools Menu); for IE11 select 'Compatibility View Settings' and then add this site (anti-dialectics.co.uk).
+If you are using Internet Explorer 10 (or later), you might find some of the links I have used won't work properly unless you switch to 'Compatibility View' (in the Tools Menu); for IE11 select 'Compatibility View Settings' and then add this site (anti-dialectics.co.uk).
 Microsoft's new browser, Edge, automatically renders these links compatible; Windows 10 also automatically makes IE11 compatible with this site.

 This is an Introductory Essay, which has been written for those who find the main Essays either too long, or too difficult.
 It doesn't pretend to be comprehensive since it is simply a summary of the core ideas presented at this site.
 Most of the supporting evidence and argument found in each of the main Essays has been omitted.
 Anyone wanting more details, or who would like to examine my arguments and evidence in full, should consult the Essay for which this is a précis.
 [That can be found here.]

 Readers new to my ideas would be wrong conclude from the title of this Essay (or, indeed, this site) that it is all about DM and the effect it has had on Marxism.
 This Essay and this site are just as focussed on the class origin of the founders of our movement, and of those who control its ideas today, as it is on DM.
 [See the Abstract.
 Hence, it breaks entirely new ground -- as anyone who reads on will soon discover --, providing for the first time an HM explanation why our movement so often fails and why much that we on the Revolutionary Left touch sooner-or-later becomes corrupted, fragmented, and then turns to dust.